-Our E-Safety, Social Networking and ICT Policies hold detailed information relating to this topic however they are currently under review and will be considered at our next Management Committee Meeting on 4th May 2016.
+Our E-Safety, Social Networking and ICT Policies hold detailed information relating to this topic however they are currently under review and will be considered at our next Management Committee Meeting.
 Once amendments are agreed, a full version will up-loaded to the school website.

 What is cyber bullying?

 Cyber bullying is any form of bullying which takes place online or through smartphones and tablets.
 Social networking sites, messaging apps, gaming sites and chat rooms such as Facebook, XBox Live, Instagram, YouTube, Snapchat and other chat rooms can be great fun and a positive experience.
 But what do you do when things go wrong?